Background pattern

 Do not stop treatment with this medication without consulting your doctor first.

-- If you experience unusual behaviors such as, for example, compulsions, obsessive thoughts, compulsive buying or excessive spending, impulsive behavior, and an abnormally high sex drive or an increase in sexual thoughts (impulse control disorders) (see section 2).
+If you exhibit unusual behaviors such as compulsions, obsessive thoughts, gambling, excessive shopping, impulsive behavior, and abnormally high sexual impulse or increased sexual thoughts (impulse control disorders) (see section 2).

-- Any combination of hallucinations, fever, restlessness, tremors, and sweating (serotonin syndrome).
+• Any combination of hallucinations, fever, restlessness, tremor, and sweating (serotonin syndrome).

-Contact your doctorif you observe any suspicious changes in the skin, as there may be an increased risk of skin cancer (melanoma) with the use of this medicine (see section 2).
+Contact your doctorif you notice any suspicious changes in your skin, as there may be an increased risk of skin cancer (melanoma) with the use of this medication (see section 2).

 Other side effects